 - opportunities for companies to make voluntary corrective changes to their accounts prior to any court application; and

 - appropriate public reporting of enforcement actions.

-The Conduct Committee can ask directors to explain apparent departures from reporting requirements.
-If the Conduct Committee is not satisfied by the directors’ explanations it aims to persuade the directors to adopt a more appropriate accounting treatment.
+The Supervision Committee can ask directors to explain apparent departures from reporting requirements.
+If the Supervision Committee is not satisfied by the directors’ explanations it aims to persuade the directors to adopt a more appropriate accounting treatment.
 The directors may then voluntarily withdraw their accounts and replace them with revised accounts that correct the matters in error.
-Depending on the circumstances, the Conduct Committee may accept another form of remedial action - for example, correction of the comparative figures in the next set of annual financial statements.
-Failing voluntary correction, the Conduct Committee can exercise its powers to secure the necessary revision of the accounts through a court order.
+Depending on the circumstances, the Supervision Committee may accept another form of remedial action - for example, correction of the comparative figures in the next set of annual financial statements.
+Failing voluntary correction, the Supervision Committee can exercise the FRC’s delegated powers to secure the necessary revision of the accounts through a court order.
 The FRC maintains a legal costs fund of £2million for this purpose.

-The Conduct Committee’s predecessor body the Financial Reporting Review Panel succeeded in resolving all cases on a voluntary basis and without having to apply for a court order.
+The Supervision Committee’s predecessor bodies, the Conduct Committee and Financial Reporting Review Panel, succeeded in resolving all cases on a voluntary basis and without having to apply for a court order.

-The Conduct Committee does not offer advice on the application of accounting standards or the accounting requirements of the Companies Act 2006.
+The Supervision Committee does not offer advice on the application of accounting standards or the accounting requirements of the Companies Act 2006.